samirm00/Speech-Synthesis/project-planning/development-strategy.md

-# CSS variables
+# Speech-Synthesis

-A simple web site allows the user to change the border width of an image in the web site , it also allows the user to change the blurriness , the color of the border and some text on the page title.
+A simple web site allows the user to enter something and then the input will convert to voice , it allows the user to select different accents , change the voice speed rate and the pitch (voice deepness).

 ---